PercaysoRecruitment/pe3-soc_cohort_8-ciisiq/README.md

 News app used [Node.js](https://nodejs.org/) v16.13.0

-Install the dependencies for to start the server.
+Install the dependencies for to start the server locally.

 ```sh
 npm i